SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/strimzi-kafka.md

 ## Viewing the Kafka Dashboards

-The dashboards are identical to Kafka and their usecases can be found [here](/docs/integrations/containers-orchestration/kafka/#viewing-the-kafka-dashboards).
+The dashboards are identical to Kafka and their use cases can be found [here](/docs/integrations/containers-orchestration/kafka/#viewing-the-kafka-dashboards).